 Have children glue down pressed leaves on construction paper for witches body.
 Then allow them to fill in their own features on the witch.
 Perhaps they’d like to have the witch riding on her broom or standing next to her brew.

 Provide large paper bags.
 Fold down twice, staple handle on, and let children decorate front and back.
 I always provide stickers also for the children

-Provide wet sand and Halloween cookie cutters and kitchen utensils.
+Provide wet sand and Mini Halloween Cookie Cutters

 (You may also use orange and black clay for other days of week)

 After examining a pumpkin with your class leave the pumpkin flesh and seeds out for examining with microscope and Magnifying Glasses